akmanserdar/plm_analytics_ml/README.md

 + **Monitor Progress:** *Track the progress of the approval process closely and prevent if any delays occur.*

 ## Conclusion
 The model performs reasonably well with a good balance between train and test performance.
 The predictions are useful for planning and resource allocation in PLM processes.
-Further improvements can be made by enhancing feature engineering, exploring more complex models, and validating the model rigorously.
+Further improvements can be made by enhancing feature engineering and exploring more complex models.